The Credit/No Credit First Semester

 You should try to find the right balance during your first semester—do not take every course you worry might not bring the highest grade later, just because this is a CR/NC semester, nor on the other extreme, take your studies too lightly.

 The Committee on Academic Requirements and Review of Grades

 The Committee on Academic Requirements (CAR) is a committee of faculty, advised by deans, that reviews the academic records of all students, each semester.
-In each semester, and particularly in the first semester, this review includes grades--in the case of first semester, first-year students, shadow grades--and feedback the Dean's Office receives from faculty and others during the course of the semester.
+In each semester, and particularly in the first semester, this review includes grades--in the case of first semester, first-year students, shadow grades--and feedback the Student Affairs Division receives from faculty and others during the course of the semester.
 Upon review, the CAR decides whether to:

 - encourage a student to take greater advantage of the academic support resources;

 - mandate certain forms of support, such as meeting with a dean regularly over the course of the next semester, making greater use of the Writing Associates program, etc.;

 - place a student on academic probation, in which case parents are notified of our concerns, and given the shadow grades;

 - or, in rare cases, require a student to withdraw for a semester when CAR feels that the student could greatly benefit from time away.

 The goal of the review is to match each student with the appropriate resources to be as successful at Swarthmore as possible.